DevExpress/devextreme-demos/JSDemos/Demos/Form/ColumnsAdaptability/description.md

-You can make the Form adapt to screens of different widths and orientations.
-To do it, configure the following properties:
+The Form component can use different layouts depending on the screen width.
+To enable this feature, configure the following properties:
 - Assign *"auto"* to the [colCount](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#colCount) property to make the number of columns adapt to any screen size.
 - Specify the minimum column width in the [minColWidth](/Documentation/ApiReference/UI_Components/dxForm/Configuration/#minColWidth) property.